jonas1ara/73/Problems/Arrays/Container-with-Most-Water/README.md

 ```
 Input: height = [1,8,6,2,5,4,8,3,7]
 Output: 49
-Explanation: The above vertical lines are represented by array [1,8,6,2,5,4,8,3,7].
-In this case, the max area of water (blue section) the container can contain is 49.
+Explanation: The vertical lines at indices 1 and 8 form a container of height min(8,7) = 7 and width 7, area = 49.
 ```

 - Example 2: